matsu/bitvisor/docs/aarch64/overview.md

 area it wants to intercept from Stage-2 translation.
 This causes exceptions to the hypervisor to handle the access.

-BitVisor then looks for the GIC controller from ACPI.
+BitVisor then looks for the GIC controller from ACPI or devicetree respectively.
 BitVisor initializes its GIC para-passthrough driver for forwarding and injecting interrupts to the guest.
 It also needs to be able to translate IO port memory space to MMIO to handle guest PCI device access properly.
-This can be done by looking up from ACPI DSDT, and translating accordingly.
+This can be done by looking up from ACPI DSDT or devicetree, and translating accordingly.

 The rest of the initialization is similar to the x86 implementation.
 The final step is to jump back to the loader to return to the EFI environment in EL1.